Why It Matters

 theme_values = theme_totals.values.tolist()

-# Sort themes by value (descending)
+# Sort by values (descending)

 sorted_indices = np.argsort(theme_values)[::-1]

-top_themes = [theme_names[i] for i in sorted_indices]
+sorted_themes = [theme_names[i] for i in sorted_indices]

-top_values = [theme_values[i] for i in sorted_indices]
+sorted_values = [theme_values[i] for i in sorted_indices]

 fig.add_trace(